top of page

 • There are many reasons that teeth can hurt, please see the full discussion on Dental Pain for other reasons your tooth may hurt.

-Why would I need a Root Canal?
+What causes my tooth to need a Root Canal?

 1) A cavity that got to the nerve